 In 1972, following concerns about the conditions within the convent, local authorities instructed the nuns to install modern facilities such as electricity and running water.
 To cover the costs of these installations, the convent doors were opened and tourist visits introduced, finally allowing the world without to observe the world within….for better or worse.

 The convent is built predominantly from sillar, the porous, pinkish-white volcanic rock commonly found in this region and which gives Arequipa its ‘white city’ of Peru moniker.
 The architecture, unusually for the period it was constructed, is a fusion of colonial mudéjar (Moorish-Christian) and indigenous styles, often referred to as ‘mestizo’ in nature.
-It’s one of the very few places in Latin America where you can see this combination, as more often than not, local structures were complete decimated after the Spanish Conquest.
+It’s one of the very few places in Latin America where you can see this combination, as more often than not, local structures were completely decimated after the Spanish Conquest.

 Many changes have occurred since the original monastery was completed, but these were due to environmental, not socio-political factors.
 Santa Catalina sits in an area of high seismic activity and over time many earthquakes have caused considerable damage, not all of which could be immediately repaired.